sudorandom/kmcd.dev/content/posts/2026/fauxrpc-proxy/index.md

 ## Recorded Stub Formats

-FauxRPC records three kinds of stubs based on the call type:
+FauxRPC formats these stubs into three distinct kinds based on the call type:

 ### Unary / Client-Streaming Success
 For successful unary calls, it records the response payload: